gemini3d/gemini3d/README.md

 ## Standard and style

 GEMINI is Fortran 2008 compliant and uses two-space indents throughout (to accommodate the many, deeply nested loops).
 Some of our developers are avid VIM users so please do not use tabs if you plan to push back to the repository or merge.

+## Debug text

+The gemini_*.bin command line option `-d` or `-debug` prints a large amount to text to console, perhaps gigabytes worth for medium simulations.
+By default, only the current simulation time and a few other messages are shown.